pulumi/terraform-provider-aws/website/docs/r/default_vpc.html.markdown

 ### Removing `aws_default_vpc` from your configuration

-The `aws_default_vpc` resource allows you to manage a region's default VPC, but Terraform cannot destroy it.
+The `aws_default_vpc` resource allows you to manage a region's default VPC, but this provider cannot destroy it.
 Removing this resource from your configuration will remove it from your statefile and management, but will not destroy the VPC.
 You can resume managing the VPC via the AWS Console.